 - Settlement talks and pretrial motions (a few months).

 - Collecting your judgment and appeals (a couple of weeks).

 What Makes a Case Last for a Long Time?

 A complicated case tends to take more time.
 When it is not totally clear who is to blame, a case can take longer while the involved parties try to sort it out.
 Moreover, if there are legal problems that might impact the case’s outcome, it may take more time while the parties make court motions and await the court to make a decision.

 As a victim, you can make the case last longer or take a shorter time by rejecting or accepting a settlement offer.

-An Atlanta Slip and Fall Attorney understands that you want a fast settlement so that you can continue with your recovery.
-They will work hand in hand with you to form a strategy to assist you in getting the compensation you deserve.
+An Atlanta Slip-and-Fall Attorney understands that you want a fast settlement so that you can continue with your recovery.
+They will work for hand in hand with you to form a strategy to assist you in getting the compensation you deserve.
 They will give you expert advice on the aspects that can prolong the process.